cockroachdb/docs/_includes/v20.2/orchestration/kubernetes-operator-upgrade-cluster.md

     ...
     ~~~

 1. This will continue until all of the pods have restarted and are running the new image.
-To check the image of each pod to determine whether they've all be upgraded, run:
+The process takes time because the Operator works to ensure that CockroachDB does not lose quorum during the upgrade.
+To determine whether the pods have been upgraded, check the image of each pod:

     {% include copy-clipboard.html %}
     ~~~ shell